Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate destructiveHint=true.
-The description adds valuable behavioral details: the default folder cannot be deleted (returns error), and the folder typically moves to Deleted Items rather than being permanently removed.
+Annotations already indicate destructiveHint=true, and the description adds valuable context: the default folder cannot be deleted, the folder moves to Deleted Items rather than being permanently removed, and that the id must be obtained via list-contact-folders.
 No contradiction with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.